-As each ETC Programme finances projects through EU and public funding, we are committed to protect the EU and public funds that have been entrusted to us.
+As each ETC Programme finances projects through EU and public funding, we are committed to protecting the EU and public funds that have been entrusted to us.
 Therefore, we wish to be clearly perceived as opposed to fraud and corruption.

 What is fraud?

-The term fraud is commonly used to describe a wide range of misconducts including theft, corruption, embezzlement, bribery, forgery, misrepresentation, collusion, money laundering and concealment of material facts.
+The term fraud is commonly used to describe a wide range of misconduct including theft, corruption, embezzlement, bribery, forgery, misrepresentation, collusion, money laundering and concealment of material facts.
 It often involves the use of deception to make a personal gain for oneself, a connected person or a third party, or a loss for another.

 The EU Treaty defines fraud, in respect of expenditure, as an intentional act or omission related to: